jfearon4/jfearon4.github.io/_pages/about.md

 I am also interested in, and have written off and on about, international relations theory; democracy and democratization; ethnic conflict; foreign aid and institution building; and post-conflict reconstruction.

-I am a member of the National Academy of Sciences (2012) and the American Academy of Arts and Sciences (2002), and a member of the Council on Foreign Relations.
+I am a member of the National Academy of Sciences (2012), the American Academy of Arts and Sciences (2002), and the Council on Foreign Relations.